Otavie/alx-low_level_programming/README.md

 ### TASK 0x00.
 C - HELLO, WORLD
 #### GCC, ENTRY POINT, HEADER, BETTY-STYLE
-This is a task about introduction of C programming language.
-At the end of the task, learners will be able to:
+This directory contains tasks about introduction of C programming language.
+At the end of the tasks in this directory, learners will be able to:
 - explain what entry point is
 - compile with gcc
 - know the name of the default program when compiling with gcc